Introduction to mental health

 For some people, taking drugs can lead to long-term mental health problems.
 Others may already be experiencing mental health problems and use drugs to manage their condition.

-Long term use of drugs including cannabis and ecstasy has been linked to conditions such as depression, anxiety and schizophrenia.
+Long term use of drugs including cannabis and ecstasy has been linked to conditions such as:

 Cannabis also affects how your brain works, so regular use can make concentration and learning difficult.